larusion/Getting_and_Cleaning_Data/codebook.md

     V1:  1...561

-    V2:  Variable Names (Duplicated variable names are detected and then corrected).
+    V2:  List of all features.
+(Duplicated variable names are detected and then corrected).

 ACTIVITY_LABELS